Journalist of the Year— Due Feb. 5, 2020

 7. Entries that do not follow guidelines properly will be disqualified.

-8. Once you completed all entry forms, please compile all individual entries in a dropbox folder and email link to email@example.com or a google folder and email the link to firstname.lastname@example.org.
+8. Once you completed all entry forms, please compile all individual entries in a Dropbox folder and email link to email@example.com or a Google Drive folder and email the link to firstname.lastname@example.org.

 The GSPA Achievement Awards recognize "behind-the-scenes" work of staffs or individuals.